altimmons/LangNotes/Python.md

   +-- `ReferenceError` This exception is raised when a weak reference proxy, created by the weakref.proxy() function, is used to access an attribute of the referent after it has been garbage collected. (see https://docs.python.org/3/library/weakref.html#module-weakref)

-  +-- `RuntimeError` Raised when an error is detected that **doesn’t fall in any of the other categories.** The associated value is a string indicating what precisely went wrong.
+  +-- `RuntimeError` Raised when an error is detected that **doesn't fall in any of the other categories.** The associated value is a string indicating what precisely went wrong.

   |    +-- `NotImplementedError`